bitcoin-dot-org/Bitcoin.org/en/full-node.md

 cover those precautions---it only describes running a full node to help support the Bitcoin network in general.

-Please [consult an expert](/en/community) if you need help setting up your full node correctly to handle high-value and privacy-sensitive tasks.
+Please seek out assistance in the [community](/en/community) if you need help setting up your full node correctly to handle high-value and privacy-sensitive tasks.
+Do your own diligence to ensure who you get help from is ethical, reputable and qualified to assist you.

 ### Secure Your Wallet